Marketcetera/marketcetera/README.md

 * Run the installers.
 There are a few choices, but it’s OK to just accept the defaults the first time through.
 * Start DARE, the Deploy Anywhere Routing Engine.
 This is the main server-side package and is required.
 * If desired, start the Strategy Engine.
 On Windows, there is a Start Menu option, you can also run from the command line on any platform.
 The Strategy Engine will connect to the local instance of DARE.
 The Strategy Engine, along with providing the ability to execute strategies, also serves as the Market Data Nexus in this configuration, that is, it supplies market data.
 As configured, the market data is from our cloud test exchange.
 Later on, you can switch to real market data, though there are typically costs associated with that.
 * Start Photon, the user interface component.
 You’ll be prompted to log in.
-The local instance of DARE, to which you’ll be logging in, has a user for testing purposes: user/password (that’s username: ‘user’ and password: ‘password’).
+The local instance of DARE, to which you’ll be logging in, has a user for testing purposes: trader/trader (that’s username: ‘trader’ and password: ‘trader’).

 ### Build from Source

 #### Prerequisites

-* maven 3
+* Maven 3
-* java 8
+* Java 8

 #### Build